Kaye was born in Everett, Washington to musician

 Gene Estes, Gary Coleman, Emil Richards, Julius Wechter, Joe Porcaro,

-Lou Singer, Jerry Williams, Victor Feldman, Lauder, Milt Holland,
+Lou Singer, Jerry Williams, Victor Feldman, Laudir, Milt Holland,

 Bobbye Hall, Jack Lord, Alan Estes, Kenny Watson, Jack Arnold, Frank

-Flynn, Tommy Vig, Dale Anderson, Jerry Steinholtz, Larry Bunker, Hal Rees, Jack Costanza, Dick Shanahan.
+Flynn, Tommy Vig, Dale Anderson, Jerry Steinholtz, Larry Bunker, Hal Rees, Jack Costanza, Dick Shanahan, Stan Levey, Laudir.

 Rene Hall, Howard Roberts, Bud Coleman, Tommy Tedesco, Barney Kessel,